puppetlabs/puppet-docs/source/pe/3.2/overview_whats_new.markdown

 ### Version 3.2.2

-PE 3.2.2 is a maintenance release that patches several security vulnerabilities.
+PE 3.2.2 is a maintenance release that patches several security vulnerabilities and a few minor bugs.
 For details, check the [release notes](appendix.html#release-notes).

 #### A Note about the Heartbleed Bug